-- leadership skills, creative team problem-solving, listening and communication skills, emotional intelligence and deeper self-awareness
+- Build leadership skills, creative team problem-solving skills, listening and communication skills, and more

 Participants represent a range of sectors including, but not limited to:

 - Charitable/Social Organizations